 If you stop creating that stream of fresh content or aren’t creating enough, but you keep offering up sales pages to your pool of prospects - eventually they will get tired of your bait and stop nibbling.
 You may make a few sales the first time you try, but gradually as you pull more and more fish out of the water, you are left just with those who are mildly interested but are never going to buy.

 So have you overfished your pool?
 Do you need to freshen up your audience, provide plenty of value, and nurture those leads before you make another effort to sell something?
+A solid content marketing strategy will ensure you're constantly attracting and nurturing new prospects.

 #5 Stack Up Your Reasons To Buy